Histamine H3 receptor: Function

 Like all histamine receptors, the H3 receptor is a G-protein coupled receptor.
 The H3 receptor is coupled to the Gi G-protein, so it leads to inhibition of the formation of cAMP.
 Also, the β and γ subunits interact with N-type voltage gated calcium channels, to reduce action potential mediated influx of calcium and hence reduce neurotransmitter release.

 H3 receptors function as presynaptic autoreceptors on histamine-containing neurons.

-The diverse expression of H3 receptors throughout the cortex and subcortex indicates its ability to modulate the release of a large number of neurotransmitters.
+The diverse expression of H3 receptors throughout the brain indicates its ability to modulate the release of a large number of neurotransmitters.

 H3 receptors are thought to play a part in the control of satiety.

 Isoforms

 There are at least six H3 receptor isoforms in the human, and more than 20 discovered so far.
-In rats there have been six H3receptor subtypes identified so far.
+In rats six H3receptor subtypes have been identified so far.
 Mice also have three reported isoforms.
 These subtypes all have subtle difference in their pharmacology (and presumably distribution, based on studies in rats) but the exact physiological role of these isoforms is still unclear.